 The Oakland Public Library's resources available to the genealogy researcher are focused specifically on events and subject matter occurring within the greater Oakland metroplitan area.

-The reference librarians in the Oakland History Room can assist you by e-mail or by postal mail:
+The reference librarians can assist you by e-mail or by postal mail:

 Magazine and Newspaper Room

 For the researcher seeking detailed local genealogical information, we can provide lookups in Oakland City Directories, California county histories, Oakland birth and death certificates (1870-1904) and other Oakland History Room indexes.
 We cannot provide research in the Alameda County censuses or voting registers.
 Each search is limited to about 1/2 hour of staff time.
 Extensive original research cannot be accommodated by mail.